StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Can you make money with penny stocks?

 Yes, you can make money on penny stocks, just as you can with any stock.
 Penny stocks carry more risk because they are less liquid and often the target of investing scams.
+However, as in many markets in the financial world, high risk can sometimes offer high rewards.
 Do careful research before investing in a penny stock.
+And, before you day trade penny stocks, read our take on why most investors may wish to avoid day trading.

 Our Research